joachimdekker/master-thesis/docs/thesis/chapters/conclusion/conclusion.typ

-  [How can complex Excel formula compositions be mapped to human-readable C\# code?], [What are common excel structures and how can they be applied to optimise the compilation of excel formula compositions?], [What are the performance differences between Excelerate (compiled code) and Excel?], )
+  [How can complex Excel formula compositions be mapped to human-readable C\# code?], [What are common excel structures and how can they be applied to optimise the compilation of excel formula compositions?], [What are the performance differences between Excelerate (compiled code) and Excel?], [How can the mapping between excel formulas and code be verified?]
+)

 == Mapping Excel formulae to human-readable C\# code